pallashadow/yolov5face_torchserve_tensorrt/README.md

 # Face Detection Server with Torchserve and TensorRT (torch2trt)

-Inference yolov5_face model with Torchserve and TensorRT backend（recommended）.
-11ms latency，query per second (QPS) 700 on T4 GPU server
+Inference yolov5_face model with Torchserve and TensorRT backend（recommended）with 11ms latency，query per second (QPS) 700 on T4 GPU server

-use Torchserve with Jit TorchScript backend see **torchserve/readme_torchserve_depricated.md**.
+Traditional Torchserve pipeline with Jit TorchScript backend see **torchserve/readme_torchserve_depricated.md**.
 With higher latency and lower throughput.

 this repo is adapted from https://github.com/deepcam-cn/yolov5-face (Warning: GNU LICENSE)
 1. Add Torchserve as Inference server
-2. accerlerated with TensorRT by torch2trt toolkit, with 10x lower latency and 2x larger throughput.
+2. Accerlerated with TensorRT by torch2trt toolkit, with 10x lower latency and 2x larger throughput.
 This is the first demo to show how serve TensorRT model on Torchserve as far as I know.
-3. add Docker and logging.
+3. Add Docker and logging.

 Where Torchserve is a performant, flexible and easy to use tool for serving PyTorch eager mode and torschripted models https://github.com/pytorch/serve.